 What surprised me was the malaise that I was denying, the exhaustion that I was blocking, the sadness that I was pushing away - I had been forcing myself through it, telling myself to suck it up and keep moving.
 It took some old fashioned, face to face time with my physician (each of us in masks) for me to realize the depth of the impact of this initial round of treatment.

-As I sat in my car after his permission to stop taking the medication I wept with relief over the fact that I was going to get my life back!
+As I sat in my car after his empathic listening and treatment changes I wept with relief over the fact that I was going to get my life back!
 Denial is a powerful force.